ericching/js-base-model/README.md

 # js-base-model

 JavaScript supports the JSON format natively, which makes it the preferred way to define a domain model with it.
-Since JavaScript is a loose-typing language, defining your domain model this way comes with several shortcomings:
+Since JavaScript is a loosely typed language, defining your domain model this way comes with several shortcomings:

  - No type-checking:
     - You cannot define a property to be of a specific type, e.g. boolean, string, a prototype object, etc.
-    - A boolean property can accept any value without throwing an error, e.g. "true", {}, ["true"], true, etc.
+    - A boolean property, for example, can accept any value without throwing an error, e.g. "true", {}, ["true"], true, etc.
  - No constraint validation:
     - You cannot guarantee that certain properties in your domain model are required fields.
     - You cannot guarantee that certain properties can only accept non-blank values.